colbyfayock/colbyfayock.com/src/_pages/what-do-i-use.md

 That said, here's the equipment I've been using to create [videos on YouTube](https://www.youtube.com/colbyfayock), [lessons and courses on egghead.io](https://egghead.io/instructors/colby-fayock?af=atzgap), and various other bits and pieces I use the equipment with.
 Reach out on Twitter if you have any specific questions and I can try to answer as best as I can, or at a minimum, help you try to figure it out.

+*Note: the prices I'm marking below are at the time of writing this*

 ## Audio

 Audio is arguably the most important piece of the content creation puzzle.
 When delivering video, podcasts, or any other sound-based educational content, you want to be able to communicate as clearly as you can so your listeners and viewers can understand every concept you're trying to convey.